semji/mockservr/docs/http_mocking.rst

 rate limits, for example.

 The `maxCalls` option does not provide validator inference, as the only possible value is a plain integer.
+If not defined `maxCalls` will match any incoming request.

 .. code-block:: yaml
     :caption: YAML